Lew Moxon: Golden / Silver Age version

-Lew Moxon is a notorious racketeer and bank robber who enlists Thomas Wayne to remove a bullet from his shoulder.
-After completing the operation, Thomas overpowers Moxon and escapes.
-Moxon is arrested and swears revenge on Thomas.
+Roughly 10 years before their murder, Dr. Thomas Wayne and his wife Martha attend a costume party, to which Thomas wears a bat-like costume.
+Thomas is subsequently taken from the party at gunpoint to meet Lew Moxon, a criminal who forces the doctor to remove a bullet from his shoulder.
+After completing the operation, Thomas overpowers Moxon and his men and escapes.
+Moxon is then arrested and sentenced to ten years in prison for armed robbery.
+As he is taken away, he swears revenge on Thomas.

+After being released from prison, Moxon tells Thomas that he will get someone else to exact revenge against him.
+It is suggested that Moxon ordered Joe Chill to kill the Waynes and make it look like a mugging, but to spare their son Bruce in order to leave a witness who will describe his parents' murder as a robbery gone wrong.

-Ten years later, Moxon hires Joe Chill to kill the Waynes.
-Bruce Wayne does not learn of Moxon's involvement until years later, learning that Moxon has been operating a blimp business and cannot remember hiring Chill due to suffering from amnesia.
+Bruce Wayne does not uncover Moxon's involvement until years later, learning that Moxon has been operating a blimp business and cannot remember hiring Chill due to suffering from amnesia.
 Determining that Moxon's blimp business is a front for illegal activities, Batman pursues him in Thomas's costume after his own is damaged.
-Regaining his memories and believing Batman to be Thomas' vengeful ghost, Moxon panics and runs into the street, where he is hit and killed by a truck.
+Regaining his memories and believing Batman to be Thomas's vengeful ghost, Moxon panics and runs into the street, where he is hit and killed by a truck.

 Post Zero Hour version

 Lew Moxon is reintroduced into post-Zero Hour continuity as an aging mob boss with failed political aspirations who returns to Gotham City after years in self-imposed exile.
-However, his motivations and desire for revenge against Thomas Wayne are largely the same as his previous self.
-Following a failed assassination attempt by Deadshot, Moxon is rendered wheelchair-bound and is later killed by his former bodyguard Zeiss during Batman: War Games.
+However, his motivations and desire for revenge against Thomas Wayne are largely the same as his previous iteration.
+Following a failed assassination attempt by Deadshot, Moxon loses his ability to walk and is later killed by his former bodyguard Zeiss during Batman: War Games.